Designing a home is like one of those Cosmo quizzes from the ’80’s. You remember those, right? This is from one called

 – I am worried about white subway tile being too trendy.

-– I have zero idea books or boards on how to create a functional space.
+– I have zero idea books or boards on designing a home that is functional.

 – I can see myself living in my house for the rest of my life.